ArcBlock/forge-cli/README.md

 Commands:
-  account <address>                   Get an account info by address account:create                      Interactively create an account, guarded by a passphrase account:delete <address>            Delete an account by address account:ls [role]                   List all accounts stored in this node asset <address>                     Get asset info by address block [options] [height]            Get the block info from the running node blocklet:init                       Init a blocklet project
+  account <address>                   Get an account info by address asset <address>                     Get asset info by address block [options] [height]            Get the block info from the running node blocklet:init                       Init a blocklet project